hmakelin/gisnav/docs/pages/developer_guide/_shared/expose_xhost.rst

     .. tab-item:: Easy but less safe

         .. code-block:: bash
-            :caption: Expose xhost to any client
+            :caption: Expose X server to any client

             xhost +